What is Syndros?

 depression, mental illness, or psychosis.

-To stimulate appetite, dronabinol is usually taken before lunch and dinner.
+To stimulate appetite in people with AIDS, Syndros is usually taken 1 hour before lunch and 1 hour before dinner.

 Take the liquid medicine with a full glass of water.

-Call your doctor if your symptoms do not improve, or if they get worse while using dronabinol.
+Call your doctor if your symptoms do not improve, or if they get worse while using Syndros.

-Do not stop using dronabinol suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using dronabinol.
+Do not stop using Syndros suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using this medicine.

 Store the capsules or unopened liquid medicine in a tightly-closed container in the refrigerator.
 Do not freeze.